Jorge Polanco Player Props: Twins vs. Rays

-Jorge Polanco -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zach Eflin on the mound, on June 6 at 6:40 PM ET.
+On Wednesday, Jorge Polanco (.550 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
+First pitch is at 6:40 PM ET.

 Jorge Polanco Game Info & Props vs. the Rays